mda-primetr/gmorad.braintumors/Microbiome_Brain_Tumors/README.md

 ``session_info.txt`` : This file contains all the packages that are loaded in the R environment during the analysis.

-`WGS` and `16S` folders are created where necessary to indicate which sequencing data used to generate the output.
+`WGS` and `16S` folders are created where necessary to indicate which sequencing data was used to generate the output.

 ## Script workflow